 ABSTRACT.
 The main goal of this manuscript is to prove the existence of insensitizing controls for the fourth-order dispersive nonlinear Schrödinger equation with cubic nonlinearity.
-To obtain the main result we prove a null controllability property for a coupled fourth-order Schrödinger system of cascade type with zero order coupling which is equivalent to the insensitizing control problem.
-Precisely, by means of new Carleman estimates, we first obtain a null controllability result for the linearized system around zero, then the null controllability for the nonlinear case is extended using an inverse mapping theorem.
+To obtain the main result we prove a null controllability property for a coupled fourth-order Schrödinger cascade type system with zero-order coupling which is equivalent to the insensitizing control problem.
+Precisely, employing a new Carleman estimate, we first obtain a null controllability result for the linearized system around zero, and then the null controllability for the nonlinear case is extended using an inverse mapping theorem.

-1. INTRODUCTION
+1. Introduction

 1.1.
 Setting of the problem.
-Inspired by the difficulties in finding data in applications of distributed systems, Lions [27] introduced the topic of insensitizing controls.
+Inspired by the difficulties in finding data in distributed system applications, Lions [28] introduced the topic of insensitizing controls.
 Precisely, this kind of problem deals with the existence of controls making a functional (depending on the solution) insensible to small perturbations of the initial data.
-Considering some particular functional, it has been proven that this problem is equivalent to control properties of cascade systems [4, 19].
+Considering some particular functional, it has been proven that this problem is equivalent to control properties of cascade systems [4, 20].

 The insensitivity can be defined in two different ways: An approximate problem or an exact problem.
-Approximate insensitivity is equivalent to approximate controllability of the cascade system, while exact insensitivity is equivalent to its null controllability.
-Before giving the reader more details about it and a state of the art related to these problems, let us introduce the model we want to study.
+Approximate insensitivity is equivalent to the approximate controllability of the cascade system, while exact insensitivity is equivalent to its null controllability.
+Before giving the reader more details about it and a state-of-the-art related to these problems, let us introduce the model we want to study.